Exact Solutions in Structured Low-Rank Approximation: Gr obner Bases

 In both Propositions \ref{prop:formulation1} and \ref{prop:weightedDuality}, it is assumed that the given matrix $U$ is generic.
 Here the term {\em generic} is meant in the usual sense of algebraic geometry: $U$ lies in the complement of an algebraic hypersurface.
 In particular, that complement is dense in $\mathbb{R}^{m \times n}$, so $U$ will be generic with probability one when drawn from a probability measure supported on $\mathbb{R}^{m \times n}$.
 However, an exact characterization of genericity is difficult.
 The polynomial that defines the aforementioned hypersurface is the {\em ED discriminant}.
 As can be seen in \cite[\S 7]{DHOST}, this is a very large polynomial of high degree, and we will rarely be able to identify it in an explicit way.

 Proposition \ref{prop:weightedDuality} shows that weighted low-rank approximation can be solved by the dual problem.
 We focus now on the corank 1 case (whose dual problem is rank 1 approximation).
-In order to solve the dual problem, we use the parametrization of $n{\times} n$ matrices of rank $1$ by
+For this, we use the parametrization of $n{\times} n$ matrices of rank $1$ by

+\begin{remark} This parametrization is not surjective: the rank $1$ matrices whose first column is zero are missing.
+This is not an issue when $U$ and $\mathcal L$ are generic, since in that case all critical points are in the image of the parametrization.
+However, for specific $U$ or $\mathcal L$, if some of the critical points are missing, they can be computed by choosing $n$ such parametrizations whose ranges cover all rank $1$ matrices.
+This multiplies the computation time by $n$.
+Our {\it a priori} computation of the ED degree is useful also to overcome these difficulties.
+Suppose the expected number of critical points is known.
+Then, after some parametrizations have been tried for the given data $(U,\mathcal{L})$, the user is guaranteed that all critical points have been found. \end{remark}

-This expresses the dual problem as an unconstrained optimization problem in $2n-1$ variables:
+The parametrization (\ref{eq:pararank1}) expresses the dual problem (for corank one) as an unconstrained optimization problem in $2n-1$ variables:

-Here, we use the word ``maximize'' in an unconventional way: what we seek is the critical point furthest to $U$.
+Here, ``maximize'' is used in an unconventional way: what we seek is the critical point furthest to $U$.
 That critical point need not be a local maximum; see e.g.~\cite[Figure 4]{DHOST}.
+We compute the critical points for (\ref{eq:unconstrOpt}) by applying Gr\"obner bases to the equations